When can forward stable algorithms be composed stably?: Introduction

-Our approach builds on the classic notions of condition number and stability.
-The strongest notions of stability are too rigid for our goals.
-For example, as we discuss later, the composition of two backward stable algorithms is not always backward stable.
-We therefore adopt the weakest of the classic notions of stability, that is, forward stability.
-Although forward stability is sometimes overlooked as too weak, we argue that there are several reasons to give it more credit:
+Our approach proves forward stability of the composition of forward stable algorithms, but we could not find arguments yielding similar claims for the other standard notions of stability.
+Although forward stability is sometimes overlooked as too weak, we believe nevertheless that there are reasons to give it more credit:

-\begin{enumerate} \item It allows us to produce formal results concerning the stability of compositions of algorithms.
-We view this as a fundamental cornerstone for a mathematical theory of stability to be sufficiently powerful. \item The final users of numerical algorithms are often not numerical analysts, but rather scientists and engineers.
-Being fully based on forward rather than backward errors, forward stability is arguably easier to interpret for such non-experts.
-Forward stability analysis additionally exposes the hardness of the problem as measured by the condition number, while a backward error analysis may inadvertently give a non-expert the impression that the numerically computed \emph{outputs} can be trusted regardless of the problem's condition. \item As mentioned above, increasingly often algorithms are being implemented in either a multiple or variable precision setting \cite{bf2000,br14,cahi18,fahi18,fahi19,high17-multiprec,hilu20}.
-Many of the variable precision algorithms precisely follow the philosophy of guaranteeing a {user-specified upper bound} on the forward error.
-A forward stable algorithm is useful for this goal even if it is not backward stable. \item When the goal is to prove instability, forward stability is actually the strongest concept, by contraposition. \end{enumerate}
+\begin{enumerate} \item When the goal is to prove instability of an algorithm, forward instability is actually the strongest concept, by contraposition. {When} one of the conditions in \cref{thm_informal} fails, it is often possible to find specific inputs for which the algorithm is provably unstable. \item Algorithms are increasingly being implemented in either a multiple or variable precision setting \cite{bf2000,br14,cahi18,fahi18,fahi19,high17-multiprec,hilu20}.
+Many of the variable-precision algorithms follow the philosophy of guaranteeing a {user-specified upper bound} on the forward error.
+A forward stable algorithm is useful for this goal even if it is not backward stable. \item The final users of numerical algorithms are often not numerical analysts, but rather scientists and engineers.
+In our experience, forward stability and forward errors are easier to interpret for such non-experts than backward stability.
+Forward stability additionally exposes the hardness of the problem as measured by the condition number, while a backward error analysis may inadvertently give a non-expert the impression that the numerically computed \emph{outputs} can be trusted regardless of the problem's condition. \end{enumerate}